Undergraduate Course Descriptions

 Section: 2

 In this class we will explore stories told through sound.
-We’ll listen to some of the best and most important podcasts of the last decade and unpack them to see what makes them so satisfying.
-You’ll learn how to identify elements of compelling storytelling and write and deliver scripts tailored to specific audiences and genres.
+We’ll listen to some of the best and most important podcasts of the last decade and unpack what makes them so satisfying.
+You’ll learn how to identify elements of compelling storytelling and how to think like a producer, imagining sound-design and narrative possibilities.
 While we will utilize audio software as necessary, the majority of this class will focus on the scripting and structure of podcasts, rather than the production.
-We will approach all topics with eager curiosity and within the context of a timeless dedication to oral storytelling, to which we are now the heirs.
+Students will pitch, develop, and produce their own podcast throughout the duration of the course.

 Prerequisites: A minimum grade of C- in WR 121Z or WR 121HZ.